 While the local flavors and cuisine are some of the best in the world, the dining options in CDMX are endless.
 You can have all types of global cuisine here.
 It is an international city after all.

-If I could give you one piece of advice on your visit to Mexico City, it would be this: Don’t be afraid of the street food!
+Top tip for visiting Mexico City?
+Don’t be afraid of the street food!
 It really is incredible.
 Look for places with long lines and head there.

 If you’re intimidated, start by getting a breakfast torta at La Guera Tortas de Chilaquiles.
 It’s always packed for a reason.

-They’re absolutely delicious and a good way to dip your toe into the street food life.
+They’re absolutely delicious and a good way to dip your toe into street food.

 Also, there are plenty of taco tours and food tours in the city.
 Join one if that feels more comfortable.